Creating a Memory Palace network can feel a lot like advanced math.

-In some ways, building Memory Palaces is a lot like advanced math.
-You chart a course based on a predetermined number of stations and then you move from coordinate to coordinate in your Memory Palace Network with a developed understanding of where you’re going because of “equations” you’ve used to construct the journey and place your words along the way.
+Then you move from coordinate to coordinate in your Memory Palace Network with a developed understanding of where you’re going based on “equations” you’ve used to construct the journey and place your words along the way.

 So the message about Zeno’s Paradox in this nifty video isn’t all that unrelated, especially when it comes to matters like fluency or mastering the terminology of a subject area.
 Give it a watch and then we’ll chat further:

 The idea that an arrow can never reach its target even though it definitely has done, can do and will again reminds me a lot of Memory Palaces.

 Memory Skills Are A Bit Like Zeno’s Paradox